By Michael Sleeper, Associate Vice President of International Marketing, CRI

 These are a few of the things that readily come to mind when I reflect on my 36+ years in the industry.
 I anticipate, and eagerly look forward to, additional innovations in the coming years.
 One cannot help but wonder where our industry will be in another 10, 20, 30 or even 36 more years.
 One thing is certain – the cattle industry is constantly growing and evolving.
 Get aboard and enjoy the ride!

-different cultures.
-He is pictured at left examining a herd of beef cattle in Colombia.
+Through Michael's travels with CRI, he has visited many different countries and experienced many different cultures.
+He is pictured at left examining a herd of beef cattle in Colombia. |

 No comments: